RonHsieh/RepData_PeerAssessment1/PA1_template.md

 |2012-11-30 |              NA              |         37.3825996          |

 All the missing means are BACK!!!
+Those `NA`s would post an impact on estimating the total number of steps taken per day, as we would not count those `NA` as an effective value.
+As we input `NA` with means or other alternative strategies, they will be replaced by a relatively "neutral" value that may not affect the final result, while no any missing values will interupt our analysis.

 ### Are there differences in activity patterns between weekdays and weekends?

 ##### 1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.